saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 The next thing we add to the test is the instruction to <b>iterate</b> all BGP peers.
 We do this by supplying an xpath expression that identifies the node we are after.

 JSNAPy snapshots and tests work against the XML that the Juniper device API returns.
-So on the device, we use `show bgp summary | display xml` to see what the device will return:
+So on the device, we use <b>show bgp summary | display xml</b> to see what the device will return:

 ```
 said@ar.dal-re0> show bgp summary | display xml